azuqua/token-sockjs-client/README.md

 	console.log("Response: ", error, resp);
 });

-// set up this socket to accept remote procedure calls from the server
+// it's also possible to modify the socket's available actions
-// this object can also be provided to the initialization function as a fourth parameter socket.register({
+// this will overwrite any current actions, to modify them in place change socket.actions directly socket.register({
 	echo: function(data, callback){
 		callback(null, data);
 	}
 });
 ```

-# Publish - Subscribe
+## Publish - Subscribe Interface

 Sockets can also subscribe and unsubscribe from channels, publish messages on channels, and broadcast messages on all channels.

-## Handle Messages on Channels
+### Handle Messages on Channels

 In order to handle pub/sub messages on channels sockets need to declare a function to be executed when a message is received.